Calgary Real Estate Market Stats September 2011

 Despite recent turmoil in the global economy, Calgarians are showing confidence in the long term prospects for the city and are taking advantage of affordable and stable home prices, says Bob Jablonski, president-elect of CREB.

-Single family home sales totaled 1,036 for the month of September, 2011, an eight per cent increase over last September.
-Year-to-date sales totaled 10,518 units a 10 per cent increase over last year.
-Monthly gains in listings brings inventory to 4,753 units, a level still lower than the previous year.
+Single-family home sales totaled 1,036 for the month of September 2011, an eight percent increase over last September.
+Year-to-date sales totaled 10,518 units a 10 percent increase over last year.
+Monthly gains in listings bring inventory to 4,753 units, a level still lower than the previous year.

-The average price of single family homes for the month of September, 2011 was $466,167, while the median price was $400,000.
-Jablonski indicated that while prices have marginally improved compared to September 2010 figures, on a year-to-date bases both the average price and median price have remained relatively stable.
+The average price of single-family homes for the month of September 2011 was $466,167, while the median price was $400,000.
+Jablonski indicated that while prices have marginally improved compared to September 2010 figures, on a year-to-date basis both the average price and median price have remained relatively stable.

 The recent news of financial turmoil may be a shot across the bow for the world economy, but Calgary and Alberta are relatively safe harbours in the storm, concludes Jablonski.